 In other tutorials, we talk about the importance of getting your WordPress site expertly configured.
 This is important if you plan to build a successful digital presence, as we will show you not just how to create a professional looking website, but also how to set up your WordPress website or blog to help you get better search engine results, generate more traffic, convert more visitors into leads and sales, and so much more!

-Before you begin this module, we recommend that you complete the following training modules:
+Before you begin this module, we recommend that you go through the following training modules:

-In addition to our tutorials, we also suggest watching the videos listed in our WordPress Configuration Video Tutorials section and learning how to put your WordPress site on maintenance mode.
+In addition to the detailed step-by-step tutorials in the WordPress configuration module, we also suggest watching the videos listed in the WordPress Configuration Video Tutorials section and learning how to put your WordPress site on maintenance mode.

 If you have followed our WordPress Installation Tutorials, the next step is to set up and configure your site to turn your default WordPress installation into a professional looking website or blog that will create a great first impression with visitors and help you grow your business online faster.

-In this tutorial, we will begin the configuration process by learning how to clean up a new WordPress installation on your domain, then take you step-by-step through the process of configuring your WordPress settings and getting your website fully set up.
+In this tutorial, we will begin the configuration process by learning how to clean up a new WordPress installation, then take you step-by-step through the process of configuring your WordPress settings and getting your website fully set up and ready to launch.

 After your new WordPress installation is complete, log into your WordPress administration area …